scikit-tda/DREiMac/README.md

 [![codecov](https://codecov.io/gh/scikit-tda/dreimac/branch/master/graph/badge.svg)](https://codecov.io/gh/scikit-tda/dreimac)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# DREiMac: Dimension Reduction with Eilenberg-MacLane Coordinates
+# DREiMac: Dimension Reduction with Eilenberg-MacLane Coordinates [experimental branch]

 DREiMac is a library for topological data coordinatization, visualization, and dimensionality reduction.
 Currently, DREiMac is able to find topology-preserving representations of point clouds taking values in the circle, in higher dimensional tori, and in the real projective space.

 In a few words, DREiMac takes as input a point cloud together with a topological feature of the point cloud (in the form of a persistent cohomology class), and returns a map from the point cloud to a well-understood topological space (a circle, a product of circles, or a projective space), which preserves the given topological feature in a precise sense.
 For more information, please check the theory and examples in the [documentation](https://scikit-tda.org/DREiMac/index.html).

+This branch contains the complex projective coordinates algorithm and the lens coordinates algorithm, which are not yet available in the main branch.

 ## Basic usage